Nevada-Bioinformatics-Center/NIGMS-UNR-2024_CloudModule/README.md

 ## **Data**

- Gut microbiome data from the **WOLFPACK Study** (Wide Open Local Fecal sample collection comparing Pharmaceutical intake, ACtivity, and dietary intaKe) will be analyzed in this module.
-This is a University of Nevada, Reno study, designed to explore how diet, health, and lifestyle impact the gut microbiome of adults living in Northern Nevada.
+ Gut microbiome data from the **WOLFPACK Study** (Wide Open Local Fecal sample collection comparing Pharmaceutical intake, ACtivity, and dietary intaKe) analyzed in this cloud module is made possible thanks to the permission of Dr. Steven Frese, Assistant Professor and the Principal Investigator of the study.
+Conducted by the University of Nevada, Reno , the **WOLFPACK** study investigates the effects of diet, health, and lifestyle impact on the gut microbiome of adults living in Northern Nevada.

 ## **Funding**